Tartare

 - To prepare the crispy fish goujons, dust the strips in flour.
 Separate the egg and break up the yolk with a fork.
 Dip the floured fish in the egg yolk, then roll through the seasoned breadcrumbs.
 Set aside until ready to cook

-- Heat some oil in a non-stick pan over a medium heat and when it is hot, add the whole fillets of turbot.
-Cook gently until the fish has a light golden edge, which should take approximately 5 minutes
+- Heat some oil and when hot fry the fillets of turbot.
+Cook gently until golden for about 5 minutes

 - Carefully flip the fish and remove from the heat.
 This will allow the gentle residual heat to finish the cooking process